MuhammedKpln/Fedai-userbot/README.md

 Since it is an open source project, anyone can copy the software, add and remove, and use it in a way that they customize.
 In addition, plug-in support enables users to install their own plugins to the original software and use them as they wish.
-Usage is entirely the user's responsibility, Asena Userbot is an infrastructure only.
+Usage is entirely the user's responsibility, Fedai Userbot is an infrastructure only.
 Just as the operating system is not responsible for the work done with the programs that are installed later, Fedai is not responsible for the usage purpose and method of the users.